Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 PassManager owns the plan – their execution order, for example – to run these Passes.
 Conventionally, we actually use the terms Pass pipeline and PassManager interchangeably since they have nearly identical missions.

+Code transformations in modern compilers can be complex.
+Because of this, multiple transformation Passes might need the same set of program information, which is called analysis in LLVM, in order to do their work.